cube-drone/orchestr8/README.md

 ### notes:
-this communicates with docker a lot using /var/run/docker.sock, which doesn't work on Windows because Windows doesn't _have_ that file, or, in fact, support UNIX sockets at all
+this communicates with docker a lot using /var/run/docker.sock, which doesn't work on Windows because Windows doesn't _have_ that file, or, in fact, support UNIX sockets at all.
+Get out the Mac laptop or use codespaces or something?

 ## Install